warmfusion/warmfusion.github.io/_projects/puppet-blueprint.md

 3. What is the impact of restarting <Hardware Z>
 4. How is <Switch A> involved in delivering content for <Product X>?

-I'm specifically not going to try and answer questions that can be solved by existing tools like (Foreman)[theforeman.org/learn_more.html] or (Puppet Explorer)[https://github.com/spotify/puppetexplorer] which are capable of returning the state of machines, but not necessarily their relationships to other parts of your system.
+I'm specifically not going to try and answer questions that can be solved by existing tools like [Foreman](theforeman.org/learn_more.html) or [Puppet Explorer](https://github.com/spotify/puppetexplorer) which are capable of returning the state of machines, but not necessarily their relationships to other parts of your system.

 ## Initial concept

-* Use (PuppetDB)[https://docs.puppetlabs.com/puppetdb/latest/] to provide access to core Puppet state
+* Use [PuppetDB](https://docs.puppetlabs.com/puppetdb/latest/) to provide access to core Puppet state
-* Using (Exported Resources)[https://docs.puppetlabs.com/puppet/latest/reference/lang_exported.html] also expand upon relationships between services
+* Using [Exported Resources](https://docs.puppetlabs.com/puppet/latest/reference/lang_exported.html) also expand upon relationships between services
     * VM Hosts indicate the guests they're running
     * Guests announce the services they deliver
     * Services announce their dependencies on other systems and the product they're delivering